 While many economics programs focus strictly on mainstream theories and quantitative skills, our master's program provides a bold alternative.
-Emphasizing conceptual understanding in addition to practical skills, we challenge you to explore new theories through heterodox economics.
-Our MA program challenges students to explore both mainstream and alternative theories and critically examine why those analyses have been formulated in specific manners.
-With applied elective courses in many fields, you can study the specific economic and social policy issues that interest you.
+Emphasizing conceptual understanding in addition to practical skills, such as quantitative analysis, policy analysis and mathematical modeling, we challenge you to explore new theories through heterodox economics.
+Our MA program challenges students to explore economic and social policy issues, organize complex ideas, connect difficult concepts, and apply their knowledge to shape economic decision making for better policy performance.
+With applied elective courses in many fields, like health economics and environmental economics, you can study the specific economic and social policy issues that interest you.

-Your research culminates with a thesis project that requires you to connect what you've learned, make analytical applications to economic problems and articulate your arguments and conclusions.
-The critical analytical skills, ability to think outside the box and preparation to conduct insightful research can enable you to enjoy long-term success in the public or private sector.
-Graduates have launched careers in governmental agencies, policy research organizations, the business sector or within Denver's thriving startup and renewable energy sectors.
+Your research culminates with a thesis project that requires you to connect what you've learned, provide evidence-based solutions to economic problems and articulate your arguments and conclusions.
+The quantitative and qualitative analytical skills, ability to think outside the box and expertise in utilizing econometric research gained in our program will enable you to enjoy long-term success as an economist in the public or private sector.
+Our recent graduates have launched careers in governmental agencies, policy research organizations, the business sector or within Denver's thriving startup and renewable energy sectors.

 What You Will Learn